Other Scottish Country Dances for this Day

 Today's Musings, History & Folklore

-Rosalind's Fancy, devised by Anselm Lingnau, is dedicated to the memory of Rosalind Elsie Franklin (25 July 1920 – 16 April 1958) an English chemist and X-ray crystallographer who made contributions to the understanding of the molecular structures of DNA (deoxyribonucleic acid), RNA (ribonucleic acid), viruses, coal, and graphite.
+Rosalind's Fancy, devised by Anselm Lingnau, is dedicated to the memory of Rosalind Elsie Franklin (25 July 1920 – 16 April 1958), English chemist and X-ray crystallographer who made contributions to the understanding of the molecular structures of DNA (deoxyribonucleic acid), RNA (ribonucleic acid), viruses, coal, and graphite.

 In molecular biology, the term double helix refers to the structure formed by double-stranded molecules of nucleic acids such as DNA.
 The term entered popular culture with the publication in 1968 of The Double Helix: A Personal Account of the Discovery of the Structure of DNA, by James Watson.

 See below and click on the famous Photograph 51, the nickname given to an X-ray diffraction image of DNA taken by Raymond Gosling in May 1952, working as a PhD student under the supervision of Rosalind Franklin, at King's College London in Sir John Randall's group.
-It was critical evidence in identifying the structure of DNA.
+This provided critical evidence in identifying the structure of DNA.